Skip to main content

 • You want tactical color options including camo

-• Total cord quantity matters — 36 feet vs 24 feet across the pack
+• Total cord quantity matters — 36 feet vs 24 feet across the pack.
+See all options in our best standard bracelets ranking

 • You are distributing bracelets across multiple locations — one on your wrist, one in the glove compartment, one in the go-bag — the 3-pack covers all three staging points